 Gait in Parkinsonism

-The bradykinesia and slowness of postural adjustments, together with a forward-flexed posture produces the 'festinant gait' typical of Parkinson's disease.
+The bradykinesia and slowness of postural adjustments, together with a forward-flexed posture, produce the 'festinant gait' typical of Parkinson's disease.
 Parkinsonian gait has several features, including:

 - Short steps ('petit pas', in which the heel lands less than one foot-length ahead of the toes of the other foot).